Niharika040/Footwear-Sales-Analytics/README.md

     - The box plot highlights the following:
         Median Price: Centered within the range of approximately 90, indicating the most typical price point.
-        Interquartile Range (IQR): The central 50% of the data falls between 75 and 125, showcasing the typical price spread.
+        Interquartile Range (IQR): The central 50% of the data falls between 70 and 130, showcasing the typical price spread.
         Outlier: A single price exceeds 200, identifying a high-priced outlier.
-        The range of prices is evenly distributed below the median, with no significant skew.
        - [Sales Chart Visualization](./Sales_Analysis/Price_distrubation_box.png)